 The science I will propose here is a post-Kuhnian social science or process anthropology that is capable of tracing the unfolding of de-essentialized master categories (what I call “high-entropic assemblages”) in their full complexity.
 Drawing on work in feminist new materialism, science studies, linguistics, and both analytic and continental philosophy, I aim to produce a set of methods for producing a humbled, fallibilist, and situated knowledge.

 Email me if you’d like more information about the book.
-I am about 1/2 way through writing the first draft at this point.
+As of May 2017, I am about 1/2 way through writing the first draft at this point.